Everybody and everything has a unique role to play in the universe. In every nothing there is a valuable thing. Nothing

 By the end of the 20th century, after years of clothing design, I realized that I must have been responsible for millions of garments and I decided it was time to clean up.
 I sold my shares in Bohemian and Just B. with the wish to make something more sustainable.
 Timeless pieces, becoming better while ageing.
 The opposite of what commerce and the industry required.
 This resulted in another label: B. YOND; clothes that were made out of recycled garments.

-In the year 2000 Li Edelkoort, by then director of the Design Academy, invited me to join her at the newly set up Masters department at the Design Academy Eindhoven.
+In the year 2000 the Design Academy Eindhoven, invited me to join them at the newly set up Masters department.
 I accepted and it was a great way to pass on, and share with designers from all over the world, my knowledge about design and well-being so far.

 While working with the students on sustainable and social design I found that still very few companies at that time where concerned with sustainable issues.
 Good that have a longer lifecycle.
 Goods made in respect with you and your personal well-being, the well-being of the producers and the well-being of the planet.
 Simplified.
 Making more with less.
 Clean Cotton was born.
 My next label would not have been there without the sales help of Nanke Bartholomeus.

 The more senior I became in the field of commerce and applied arts, the less it spoke to my heart.
 Just before the turn of the century I found myself spending more and more time with my first love fine art, photography and writing.
 I traveled a lot visiting artists and artisans in faraway places, working with rudimental materials making soulful objects by hand.
 Pictures and stories of these trips were published by Hand/Eye magazine and Happinez.
 Look at my my photo essays and bibliography for more.
 In 2017 the book OUT OF FASHION | THE NEW FASHION was published, followed in 2018 with the book DRESSING THE SOUL | AGELESS BEAUTY.